informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 each call.
 Did you get the same initial states every time or were some states different?

-Remember that we said `init` was an initializer?
-We said that because `init` only assigns next values to state variables, but does not read their previous values.
+Remember that we called `init` an initializer?
+This is because `init` only assigns new values to state variables, but does not read their previous values.

 **Exercise:** Modify the assignment to `balances` in such a way that `minter` gets 1000 coins, while the other addresses get 0 coins, as before.